 Thwaite Mills was a bustling industrial site for hundreds of years.
 Its river-side location, made it an ideal place for large waterwheels, which have powered various industries at the site.

-In 1641 a fulling mill was built at Thwaite.
-Little is known about this mill, except that is consists of 8 fulling stocks and 4 waterwheels.
-The process of fulling is one of the final stages in the manufacture of woollen cloth, being carried out after the wool had been spun and woven into cloth.
-Large water-powered hammers (fulling stocks) pounded the woven fabric in fuller’s earth and urine in order to matt the fibres together.
+In 1641 a fulling mill was built at Thwaite to complete the final stages of manufacturing woollen cloth.
+Large water-powered hammers pounded the woven fabric in fuller’s earth and urine was used in order to matt the fibres together.

 During its industrial life, Thwaite Mills would have been a bustling scene of activity.
 The grinding process produced a fine white dust which covered the buildings and the surroundings.
 As well as dust there would also have been large stock piles of raw materials and soil heaps.

 Manufacture to Museum